IBM-Bluemix-Docs/va/va_index.md

 ## Running the Container Scanner from behind a firewall
 {: #va_firewall}

-If your firewall blocks outgoing connections, you must configure your firewall to allow worker nodes to access the Container Scanner on TCP port `443` on the IP addresses, see Step 3 in [Allowing the cluster to access infrastructure resources and other services over a public firewall](/docs/containers?topic=containers-firewall#firewall_outbound) in the {{site.data.keyword.containerlong_notm}} documentation.
+If your firewall blocks outgoing connections, you must configure your firewall.
 {:shortdesc}

+To configure your firewall to allow worker nodes to access the Container Scanner on TCP port `443` on the IP addresses, see Step 3 in [Allowing the cluster to access infrastructure resources and other services over a public firewall](/docs/containers?topic=containers-firewall#firewall_outbound) in the {{site.data.keyword.containerlong_notm}} documentation.

 ## Reviewing a container report
 {: #va_reviewing_container}